 Oskar is startled to discover Evie in his family's orchard, and even more surprised to see himself on her canvas.
 He's too ashamed to reveal his stutter, so he allows her to believe he doesn’t speak English.
 When Evie returns day after day to paint, spilling confessions about her family she wouldn’t even tell her priest, Oskar remains silent.
 At first, he’s content to be near the charming girl who looks at him without pity.
 But what begins as an innocent escape from loneliness becomes a mutual passion when he realizes her paintings are messages from the orchard itself, evoking images of the family he lost—to an accident he believes was his fault.

 As Evie’s life back home unravels, she leans on Oskar, grateful he listens, regardless of his understanding.
 As the summer comes to an end, Oskar realizes he must confess the truth, even though he risks losing Evie’s trust and the last connection to his family.
 If Evie can’t forgive him for lying, he may never forgive himself for surviving.

-Coming soon from Owl Hollow Press
+From Owl Hollow Press